trailofbits/algo/docs/cloud-amazon-ec2.md

 ### Select an EC2 plan

 The cheapest EC2 plan you can choose is the "Free Plan" a.k.a. the "AWS Free Tier."
-It is only available to new AWS customers, it has limits on usage, and is converts to standard pricing after 12 months (the "introductory period").
+It is only available to new AWS customers, it has limits on usage, and it converts to standard pricing after 12 months (the "introductory period").
 After you exceed the usage limits, after the 12 month period, or if you are an existing AWS customer, then you will pay standard pay-as-you-go service prices.

 *Note*: Your Algo instance will not stop working when you hit the bandwidth limit, you will just start accumulating service charges on your AWS account.